 - the kernel components 'network', 'packet filter', and 'restricted runtime' for ALG and PFL.
 This components perform the spoofing checks, packet filtering and access control for incoming data.
-The spoofing checks contain detecting any mismatch between the source and destination address of the IP packet and the IP address and netmask of the receiving interface. - the relays for IP, ICMP, PING, UDP, TCP, TELNET, FTP, NNTP, POP, SMTP, HTTP and WWW.
-These components perform the filtering on application level, ACL checks, and calls to the optional virus scanner.
+The spoofing checks contain detecting any mismatch between the source and destination address of the IP packet and the IP address and netmask of the receiving interface. - the relays for IP, ICMP, PING, UDP, TCP, TELNET, FTP, NNTP, POP, SMTP, SMTP2SMTP, SSH, MCASTUDP, WWWserver and WWW.
+These components perform the filtering on application level, ACL checks, and calls to the optional virus scanner (if configurable).
 The virus scanning functionality is not part of the TOE.
-The TELNET- and FTP-relay allow for user authentication.
-The authentication methods themselves are not part of the TOE. - system startup.
+The SSH-, TELNET- and FTP-relay allow for user authentication.
+For the SMTP relay the authentication is optional.
+The authentication methods themselves are not part of the TOE.
+The TCP relay can filter protocol conformance by applying regular expressions at the beginning of the communication. - the meta relays DNS, DNSserver, LDAP, MSSQL, MySQL, Postgres, NNTP, PPTP, RTSP, SNMPserver, and SNMPtrap.
+These perform ACL checks. - system startup.
 This component performs the secure startup of the system and the conversion to maintenance mode. - the logging and self-monitoring tools.
 These components perform the accounting and auditing functions. - administration web server.
 This component allows the configuration by administrators. - user web server.
-This component allows users to change their passwords. - side channel webserver.
-This component allows users to activate IP addresses through the side channel mechanism.
+This component allows users to change their passwords. - side channel web server.
+This component allows users to activate IP addresses through the side channel mechanism. - the configuration for the users, network, relays, dns server, mail server, packet filter, http-proxy squid, virus scanner, audit, snmp server, and igmpproxy.